edwinv87/featclust/README.md

 Simply clone or download the repository to your computer.

 ### Usage
 Navigate to the folder where you downloaded FeatClust and run the main.py python script.
+Note a small dataset has been provided here for testing.
+To use your own datset, you may need to change the path to point to your dataset.
+Note that FeatClust will open the plots in a browser environment and the same plots will be saved in your folder as 'html' file to be accessed later.

 ### File Description
 The FeatClust package contains several python files.
 A description of the files is as follows: